File and Folder Pickers

 Uno.WinUI-specific Initialization

 If you are using Uno.WinUI (Windows App SDK-based form of Uno Platform), you need to make sure the pickers are initialized for the current window, otherwise the code would fail on Windows.
-This is done using WinRT.Interop and is required for all file and folder pickers.
-For example, in case of FileOpenPicker:
+This is done using WinRT.Interop and it is required for all file and folder pickers.
+For example, in the case of FileOpenPicker:

 var picker = new FileOpenPicker();